Naive parton picture for kaon color transparency in $A(e,e'K^+)$: Introduction

-In this paper, we will explore the possibility of microscopic models other than QDM for a better description of the $Q^2$ dependence of the kaon CT in the $A(e,e'K^+)$ reaction, as reported in Ref. \cite{nuruzzaman}.
+Motivated by these considerations, we revisit nuclear transparency in $A(e,e'K^+)$ within an extended Glauber framework that includes both final-state CT effects through a reduced effective kaon--nucleon cross section and initial-state shadowing associated with vector-meson fluctuations of the virtual photon.
+Our aim is to determine how far the existing kaon-transparency data can be understood from the interplay of these two mechanisms in a simple phenomenological description, and to compare the kaon case with our previous pion-transparency analysis in order to discuss the onset of CT in the strangeness sector.

 This paper is organized as follows.
-Section II discusses formulations of NPM in addition to QDM to analyze the $Q^2$ dependence of kaon transparency in the $A(e,e'K^+)$ reaction, based on our previous work in Ref. \cite{ours} for pion electronuclear reaction $A(e,e'\pi^+)$.
-The shadowing effect introduced in our previous work \cite{ours} will be included as another absorption mechanism that diminishes the kaon CT.
-The kaon transparency is reproduced, including the ratio normalized by the transparency of $^{12}$C and the transparency depending on the mass number $A$.
-These results will then be compared with the JLab data at the 6 GeV electron beam.
-A summary and conclusion will follow in the final section.
+In Sec.~II, we formulate the NPM~\cite{farrar} alongside the QDM for analyzing the $Q^2$ dependence of kaon transparency in the reaction $A(e,e'K^+)$, based on the extended Glauber framework developed in Ref.~\cite{Choi2025}.
+The shadowing effect introduced in Ref.~\cite{Choi2025} is included as an additional mechanism that further reduces the apparent kaon transparency.
+Within this framework, we reproduce the observed $Q^2$ and $A$ dependences of the nuclear transparency $T_A$ and evaluate the corresponding $Q^2$ dependence of the parameter $\alpha$.
+As a supplementary observable, we also present the ratio $T_A/T_C$, i.e.\ the transparency normalized to that of $^{12}$C. These results are then compared with the JLab data obtained with the 6-GeV electron beam.
+Section~III contains a summary and concluding remarks.